Posted on

 Filisur

-In 2018 we decided to go in search of some snow, not to ski but just to look at and marvel at its beauty, so we decided on Switzerland, where we undertook a mini-tour around this country that we love.
-Little did we know at the time that whilst we were away Cornwall would end up covered in snow due to the arrival of “the beast from the east!”
+We decided on Switzerland, where we undertook a mini-tour around this country that we love.
+Little did we know at the time that whilst we were away Cornwall would end up covered in snow.
+This was due to the arrival of “the beast from the east!”

-When planning our trip I wanted to experience a moutain village and Filisur certainly did that.
-It was a lovely little village and our hotel room had a full length door/window with a great view over the valley, and we could watch the trains winding up through the mountains to nearby Bergun.
-If you look at my sketch above, look for the red train.
-We stayed for a few days, getting the Bernina Express one day to Tirano – where sitting on the train I managed a quick sketch of the nearby mountains.
-Then we walked to the Landweisser viaduct and as it was so sunny and felt warm, I decided to sit down and sketch the scene.
-However I became quite puzzled at the strange texture that was being created on my page, until I realised the water on my brush was quickly turning into ice crystals!
-Then on our last day we woke up to snow, so out came the paints as I tried to capture the scene.
+Another day we walked to the magnificent Landweisser viaduct.
+It was so sunny and felt warm, I decided to sit down and sketch the scene.
+However I became quite puzzled at the strange texture that was being created on my page.
+I realised the water on my brush was quickly turning into ice crystals!
+On our last day we woke up to snow, so out came the paints as I tried to capture the scene.

 A truly magical holiday, with memories that will stay with me forever.